 If you purchase the Tillamook brand of cheese, it is already vacuum sealed and you can place it in a cool, dark place and it will last for months.
 Keep in mind that it will get sharper with age so start out with a medium cheese.
 A good tip is to place the cheese in an old baby wipe container, or other Tupperware container, so rodents and other pests don't find your cheese.

 Another way to preserve your cheese is to wax it.
 If you have ever eaten Babybel cheese it is already waxed and can actually be stored on a shelf and not in the fridge.
 The American way is to have our cheese in the fridge and so the Babybel company has the stores place the cheese in the fridge so we will buy it.
 In Europe it is sold as a shelf-stable item.
-Here are the instructions to waxing your own cheese. (from Afton & Jenee) Only use hard cheese if you are going to wax it!!
+Here are the instructions to waxing your own cheese. (from Afton & Jenee) Only use hard cheese, not mozzarella, if you are going to wax it!!

 Cheese Dipped For Long-Term Storage